userfrosting/learn/03.installation/02.environment/01.native/docs.md

 $ php bakery bake
 ```

 You will first be prompted for your database credentials.
 This is the information PHP needs to connect to your database.
-If PHP can't connect to your database using theses credential, make sure you have entered the right informations and run the `bake` command to try again.
+If PHP can't connect to your database using these credentials, make sure you have entered the right information and re-run the `bake` command.

-If the database connexion is successful, the installer will then check that basic dependencies are met.
+If the database connection is successful, the installer will then check that the basic dependencies are met.
 If so, the installer will run the _migrations_ to populate your database with new tables.
-During this process, you will be prompted for some information to set up the master account.
-Finally, thge installer will run the `build-assets` command to fetch javascript dependencies and build the [assets bundles](/asset-management/asset-bundles).
+During this process, you will be prompted for some information to set up the master account (first user).
+Finally, the installer will run the `build-assets` command to fetch javascript dependencies and build the [assets bundles](/asset-management/asset-bundles).

 ## Visit your website

-At this point, you should be able to access the basic pages for your application and login with the newly created amster account.
+At this point, you should be able to access the basic pages for your application and login with the newly created master account.
 Visit:

 `http://localhost/userfrosting/public/`